-As you manage your cancer treatment, including considering clinical trial participation, it's important to remember that you are a consumer of health care.
-The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurse practitioners, physician assistants, nurses, dietitians, social workers and patient navigators.
+As you manage your cancer treatment, it's important to remember that you are a consumer of health care.
+The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team. including doctors, nurse practitioners, physician assistants, nurses, dietitians, social workers and patient navigators.